 Most importantly, Printing Press Operators moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

 Second, Printing Press Operators moderately value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

-Lastly, Printing Press Operators somewhat value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Printing Press Operators somewhat value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.